-I lived most of my life in Montana, the last dozen years on a ranch homesteaded by my grandparents twenty miles north of the small town of Big Timber.
-My studio faced the Crazy Mountains, and through its window I often watched elk jumping the barbed wire fence.
+I lived most of my life in Montana, the last dozen years on a ranch homesteaded by my grandparents twenty miles north of a town called Big Timber.
+My studio faced the Crazy Mountains, and through its window I could watch elk jumping the barbed wire fence.
 Bears, mountain lions, wild turkeys, and an occasional passing badger or skunk modeled for me.
-Yellowstone Park—where I’ve experienced many thrilling moments taking reference photos for my paintings— was only ninety minutes away.
-In addition to images of wildlife in action, I’ve painted numerous ranch animals involved in the tasks of their daily lives.
+Yellowstone Park—where I’ve experienced many thrilling moments taking reference photos for my paintings—was only ninety minutes away.
+In addition to wildlife in action, I’ve painted numerous ranch animals involved in the tasks of their daily lives.

 I’d worked as a professional potter for two decades until 1997, when I turned my focus to painting—first using watercolors and then pastels.
 I found that their versatility gave me the variety in textures I was after.
 Layering the colors, changing the pressure applied, and using the harder or softer brands all worked together to help me create the smooth coat of a horse or the shagginess of a grizzly.